claudecodeguide.dev

 HighDeep reasoning, considers edge cases"Design the auth system"

-The real power is combining these:
+The real power is mixing these together.

 Plan mode + Opus: For architecture decisions.
 Claude thinks deeply AND shows you the plan before executing.
 Maximum safety, maximum quality.
+Use this when you're redesigning something load-bearing.

 Same task, three effort levels

-Practical Patterns
+Practical patterns

 "Before you make any changes, analyze this codebase and tell me: